RayBB/openlibrary-docs/Component-Library.md

 # Rules for a component

 ## Server side rendered components

-1. A component must be usable when JavaScript is disabled.
+### A component must be usable when JavaScript is disabled.

 JavaScript progressively enhances such components to add functionality (for example changing a link to open a dialog instead).

-2. When a component is progressively enhanced it  must not cause [reflow or repaint](https://javascript.tutorialhorizon.com/2015/06/06/what-are-reflows-and-repaints-and-how-to-avoid-them/) when rendered.
+### When a component is progressively enhanced it  must not cause [reflow or repaint](https://javascript.tutorialhorizon.com/2015/06/06/what-are-reflows-and-repaints-and-how-to-avoid-them/)

 This is important as it keeps the experience smooth.

-3. No duplication.
+### No duplication.

 A component should have a single source of truth.
 ```
 class UI:
   def goodform( btnLabel ):